boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 ## ACME Delegated Certificates

 ACME Delegated Certificates {{?RFC9115}} allows the CPE to use a vendor- operated service to obtain a CA-signed ACME delegated certificate.
+It allows the CPE to request from a service managing the CPE, acting as a profiled ACME server, a certificate for a delegated identity, i.e., one belonging to the CPE.
+The CPE then uses the ACME protocol (with the extensions described in {{?RFC8739}}) to request issuance of a short- term, Automatically Renewed (STAR) certificate for the same delegated identity.
+The generated short-term certificate is automatically renewed by the public CA, is periodically fetched by the CPE.

 R-REDUCE-CA: No